 If you’re thinking of purchasing an expensive property and you have a large down payment, then a jumbo loan may be right for you.

 Whether you intend to buy a luxury house or you’d like to settle down in an area with high property values, a jumbo loan may help you step into the high-end property market.
-Although jumbo loans enable you to access a larger amount of funds, they are typically more expensive due to the higher risk involved, and they can be more difficult to qualify for compared to conventional mortgages.
+Although jumbo loans enable you to access more money, they are typically more expensive due to the high risk involved, and they can be harder to qualify for compared to conventional mortgages.

 What is a jumbo mortgage?

-A jumbo mortgage is a mortgage product that normally exceeds conforming loan limits as governed by Fannie Mae and Freddie Mac, which form part of the US Federal Housing Finance Agency.
-In the US, the limit on conforming loans is $417,000 for all states (excluding Hawaii and Alaska), but jumbo mortgages exceed this limit.
+A jumbo mortgage is a mortgage product that has a higher lending limit than conforming loan, as governed by Fannie Mae and Freddie Mac, which form part of the US Federal Housing Finance Agency.
+In the US, the limit on conforming loans is $417,000 for all states (excluding Hawaii and Alaska) — jumbo mortgages exceed this limit.

 Is a jumbo loan right for me?